' The Upside: Benefits of Bankruptcy - Law Offices of Robert M. Geller

 Eliminating Debt

 Perhaps the most important upside of bankruptcy is its ability to eliminate some – or all – of your debt.
 When you file for bankruptcy, you might have the option of releasing your obligation of repayment of certain debts.
-This does not apply in most cases to child support, student loan payments, and taxes or other government debts, but it does apply to a great deal of consumer debt.
+This does not apply in most cases to child support, student loan payments, taxes, or other government debts.
+It does apply to a great deal of consumer debt.

 You will be able to move forward with your life without concern for money you are unable to repay to creditors.
 Discharge of debt is one of the greatest reliefs provided by bankruptcy and is the reason many people ultimately choose to file.